As we look to achieve growth, are we being realistic?

 92% of New Zealand CEO’s have confidence in global growth, as compared to a global average of 67%.
 However, there is a general lack of confidence as to how much of this will translate into growth in the New Zealand economy, with only 64% of New Zealand CEO’s expressing confidence in our outlook for the next three years.

 Recently released GDP numbers support this, with suggestions that the economy has lost some of its momentum in the March quarter.
-New Zealand CEOs expectation of growth within their own organisations have also reduced since the last survey, with most now forecasting less than 2% top line revenue growth over the next three years.
+New Zealand CEOs expectations of growth within their own organisations have also reduced since the last survey, with most now forecasting less than 2% top line revenue growth over the next three years.
 This is a significant change since last year’s survey.

 The survey highlights a return to territorialism as the greatest threat to growth, with nearly two thirds of New Zealand CEOs identifying this threat.
 Whilst this was mirrored globally to a lesser degree, New Zealand’s reliance on export led growth perhaps underpins why there is nervousness about how we share in global growth, particularly if there is a trade war between the US and China.